adamvi/NCME_Ranked_SIMEX_SGP/PITCHME.md

 - SIM-ulation & EX-trapolation |
 - Estimate the impact of ME through a series of SIMULATION experiments |
-  + Increasing amounts of simulated ME are added to observed values to create error-prone "pseudo" data sets|
+  + Increasing amounts of simulated ME added to observed values to create even more error-prone "pseudo" data sets|
 - Parameter estimates of interest are calculated using perturbed data|
 - Simulations are repeated a large number of times at each level of increased error. |